jjmschofield/gocrawl/README.md

 ## Contributing
 ### Tests
-I've used the [ginkgo](https://github.com/onsi/ginkgo) test framework here.
-I understand this is contentions and not 100% idiomatic - however coming from Jest / Jasmine / Mocha / Xunit it felt the most natural.
+We use the [ginkgo](https://github.com/onsi/ginkgo) test framework to achieve BDD tests of a similar vein to Jest / Jasmine / Mocha / Xunit.

-Also I was struggling with how to do BDD well with the standard test library - I'm sure you can, I just haven't worked it out yet :) If you know please share the wealth!

 You can run the unit tests with coverage with:
 ```